 Let’s see some examples to show the usage of the WHERE condition in PostgreSQL.

-Now, we will see how to find employees with a salary of more than $50,000 by using the below query.
+Now, we will see how to use the query below to find employees with a salary of more than $50,000.

 SELECT employee_id, first_name, last_name